-• PBR reserves are not computed in accordance with the Valuation Manual.
+• The Company has not established appropriate procedures and staffing for PBR reserves, and as a result they are not computed in accordance with the Valuation Manual.

 Given the newness of PBR, the in-house development of the reserving platform, and the development of the reserving platform by an actuarial student, Anne Actuary believes the PBR reserves are probably not computed in accordance with the Valuation Manual.
 This resulted in the likelihood of this risk being assessed as high.
 The PBR reserves were minimal, and with the company only adopting PBR the prior year and having relatively little business reserved under PBR, the financial impact was estimated to be immaterial.
 Any fix to the PBR reserving platform would be handled by the developer and the appointed actuary, who is considered a mid-level manager, so the impact of this risk was deemed to be immaterial.
 [Note: Again, based on the subjective nature of this risk assessment, a different examining actuary could have different risk assessments for this item.]
 The overall inherent risk was determined to be moderate.